kenwrites/HaikuMajigger/README.md

 After cloning the repository, you'll need to install the Newtonsoft.Json NuGet package.
 Should then run in Visual Studio.

+Alternatively, you can download the Release.zip file, unzip it, and run "SyllableCounter.exe".

 # What is here?

 App counts words using the "Written Method" (basically, it counts groups of contiguous vowels).